Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 * Length: 6-8 weeks, part-time
 * Skills needed:  Familiarity with R, SQL and Panther.
 * Mentor: Marc Carlson

+## <a id="msGUI"></a>msGUI - an interactive mass spectrometry data browser

+The aim of this project is to build a simple GUI to navigate raw mass spectrometry data files.
+Data input functionality and relevant data structures are available in the mzR and MSnbase packages.
+The final deliverable would be a new R package, that will be submitted to Bioconductor, implementing the GUI allowing users to directly browse raw data files as well as MSnExp raw data instances.
+The overall goal being to complement programmatic data access with interactive visualisation.

+Project attributes and estimates:

+* Difficulty: Easy to medium, depending on experience
+* Length: 4 - 6 weeks
+* Skills needed: intermediate R programming, experience with GUI  programming is a major advantage, knowledge of package development helpful, but not essential.
+* Deliverable: msGUI package
+* Mentors: Laurent Gatto and Michael Lawrence
+* References: mzR and MSnbase packages, Programming Graphical User Interfaces in R book.
+* More information: <a href='https://github.com/lgatto/msGUI'>msGUI github page</a> and <a href='https://github.com/lgatto/msGUI/wiki'>wiki</a>.

 ## <a id="your-package"></a>Finish your own package